NVIDIA/earth2studio/docs/userguide/support/faq.md

 making Earth2Studio as feature rich as possible for users.
 Open an issue to discuss the model you're interested in using / integrating and we can work out a plan to get it integrated.

+## Earth2Studio requires X.Y.Z package or Python version, can I use another?

+Earth2Studio has adopted the [scientific python](https://scientific-python.org/specs/)
+spec 0 for minimum supported dependencies.
+This mean adopting a common time-based policy for dropping dependencies to encourage the use of modern Python and packages.
+This helps improve matainance of the package and security posture.
+This does not imply a strict requirement for all functionality and does not apply to optional packages.

+## Install AttributeError: module 'pkgutil' with Python 3.12

+Python 3.12 is presently broken due to core dependencies of Earth2Studio blocking the install.
+We are working on resolving this as soon as we can, we suggest downgrading to 3.11 in the mean time.